jacobwagner/container_cafe/README.md

 Configuration
 --------------
-ContainersCAFE works in tandem with the [Open CAFE Core](https://github.com/stackforge) cafe-runner.
+ContainerCAFE works in tandem with the [Open CAFE Core](https://github.com/stackforge) cafe-runner.
 This installation of CloudCAFE includes a reference configuration for each of the CloudCAFE supported OpenStack products.
 Configurations will be installed to: <USER_HOME>/.opencafe/configs/<PRODUCT>

-To use ContainersCAFE you **will need to create/install your own configurations** based on the reference configs pointing to your deployment of OpenStack.
+To use ContainerCAFE you **will need to create/install your own configurations** based on the reference configs pointing to your deployment of OpenStack.

 At this stage you will have the Open CAFE Core engine and the CloudCAFE Framework implementation.
 From this point you are ready to:
 1) Write entirely new tests using the CloudCAFE Framework